top of page

 by Stan Spencer

-If you're like me, the attraction to exploring Mt Ascutney only increases with the advent of cooler weather.
+If you're like me, the attraction of exploring Mt Ascutney only increases with the advent of cooler weather.
 Not only have the mosquitos and ticks given up their feast for a few months, but the shedding of foliage makes the terrain features even more prominent and easy to find.
-Additionally, in a year with so many social challenges due to the pandemic, the trails in the winter present the perfect outdoor experience with proper social distancing.
-The following tips on Mt Ascutney’s winter offerings are presented to encourage visitors to have a safe and enjoyable day on the Mountain.
+The following tips on Mt Ascutney’s winter offerings are presented to encourage visitors to have a safe and enjoyable day on the mountain.

 What to bring